CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 3. What three problems does Git & GitHub solve?

 1. access to remote and centralised code storage 2.Collaboration on projects.
    3.Tracking made changes over time

 ## 4. What happens when you `fork` a repository?

 You create a copy of someones repository on your github account.

 ## 5. What happens when you clone a repository?

-It send it to a friend
+You create a local copy of the forked repository on your computer and work on it offline.

 ## 6. What is a Pull Request?

-When you send a file over the internet
+Pull request is a feature in github that allows developers to propose changes.